Zylann/godot_voxel/doc/source/smooth_terrain.md

 Limitations:

 - GPU normalmaps currently don't support edited voxels.
 Edited areas will fallback using the CPU.
-- The generator you're using must support GLSL. `VoxelGeneratorGraph` is the only one supporting it at the moment.
+- The generator you're using must support a shader variant using GLSL. `VoxelGeneratorGraph` is the only one supporting it at the moment.
 Some of its nodes don't have support for it.
 - Modifiers aren't supported yet